Are Table Scraps OK?

 Are There Benefits to Raw Meat?

 Pet owners often love or hate the idea of feeding their baby raw meat.
-There's not a lot of research that shows it’s better than food you buy at the store.
+There's not a lot of research that shows it’s better than dog food you buy at the store.
 And it may pose health risks to your dog and your family.
-Raw meat and eggs carry bacteria, like Salmonella, that can make your dog -- and family -- sick.
+Raw meat and eggs carry bacteria, like salmonella, that can make your dog -- and family -- sick.
 And raw meat often has bones, which can cause broken teeth and stomach problems.